daniissac/reimage/README.md

 # Reimage

-Reimage is a streamlined, browser-based image manipulation web app that allows users to resize and crop their images in one integrated interface.
+Reimage is a streamlined, browser-based image manipulation web app.
 Built with vanilla JavaScript, HTML, and CSS, Reimage provides an intuitive experience for basic image editing tasks.

 ## Features

 - **Image Upload**: Upload your images directly in the browser.
-- **Integrated Resize and Crop**:
-  - Adjust image dimensions using pixels, centimeters, or inches.
-  - Interactive cropping with a draggable and resizable crop box.
-  - Apply both resize and crop operations in any order.
+- **Image Editing**: Resize and crop your images with ease.
 - **Multiple Edits**: Apply multiple edits to an image before downloading.
 - **Responsive Design**: Works on both desktop and mobile devices.